 Technologies that can enhance customer experience efforts include:

-- An easy-to-navigate website should be any organization’s first line of defense
+- An easy-to-navigate website

-- Email/chat/texting ideally should be driven by CRM
+- Email/chat/texting driven by the CRM

 The Chief Customer Officer (CCO/CXO)

 The seven specific functions of the chief customer officer are: